openstack/security-doc/security-guide/source/management/case-studies.rst

 ensures that a network intrusion detection system (NIDS) will be monitoring the management security domain that the IPMI traffic will be using.
-Depending on usage, which may vary throughout the year, Alice may set the NIDS to do passive anomoly detection so that packets are not missed by the NIDS while it is processing.
+Depending on usage, which may vary throughout the year, Alice may set the NIDS to do passive anomaly detection so that packets are not missed by the NIDS while it is processing.

 Alice also creates 'golden images' of various systems that will be used